 To mark its centenary in 1980, Princess Alexandra, cousin to Queen Elizabeth II, bestowed Royal title on the Exhibition Building.
 Its significance as the only surviving 19th century 'Palace of Industry' located in its original landscape setting, still used for events, saw the Royal Exhibition Building listed on the World Heritage Register in July 2004.

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-Alternative Names: Poonah Figure, Poona Figure This clay figure of a Potter was part of a series of 82 Indian clay figures purchased from Stubb and Co for £9.10 in 1867 by the National ...From: Pune, India Images: 7
+Alternative Names: Poonah Figure, Poona Figure This clay figure of a Palanquin with an Officer inside was part of a series of 82 Indian clay figures purchased from Stubb and Co for £9. ...From: Pune, India Images: 2

 This is a colour postcard of the Exhibition Building, showing the south west facade with garden beds and lawn in the foreground, circa 1906.
 The postcard, printed as part of the VSM Ser ...From: Melbourne, Australia Images: 2